1. Current Air Quality

 The Air Quality Index, or AQI, ranges from 0 to 500, based on the amount of pollution in the air at a given time.
 Ground-level ozone, particulate matter (both PM10 and PM2.5), carbon monoxide, sulfur dioxide and nitrogen dioxide are the primary parameters considered in the index.

-Code orange (above a score of 100) is unhealthy for people with heart and lung disease, older adults, children and people with diabetes.
+Code Orange (101-150) is unhealthy for people within sensitive group: heart and lung disease, older adults, children and people with diabetes.
+People within Sensitive Groups should reduce prolonged or heavy exertion.

-Code orange (above a score of 100) is unhealthy for people with heart and lung disease, older adults, children and people with diabetes.
+Code Orange (101-150) is unhealthy for people within sensitive group: heart and lung disease, older adults, children and people with diabetes.
+People within Sensitive Groups should reduce prolonged or heavy exertion.

 1) Stay indoors 2) Close windows 3) Filter/purify room air 4) Switch A/C to recirculate air

-5) Use N95 masks 6) Seek air-conditioned spaces such as B Building community rooms
+5) Use N95 masks 6) Seek air-conditioned spaces such as community rooms.

 1) Stay indoors 2) Close windows 3) Filter/purify room air 4) Switch A/C to recirculate air

-5) Use N95 masks 6) Seek air-conditioned spaces such as B Building community rooms
+5) Use N95 masks 6) Seek air-conditioned spaces such as community rooms.

 Considerations